redox-os/book/src/build-system-reference.md

 - `make repo_clean_target` - Clean all recipe binaries compiled to the active CPU architecture (`ARCH=value` environment variable)
 - `make fetch_clean` - Clean all recipe binaries and sources (alternative to `make u.--all`)
 - `make x.--all` - Any recipe target (x) can be run in all recipes at `recipes` (like `make c.--all` which clean all recipe binaries, for example)
-- `make x.--category-folder-name` - Any recipe target (x) can be run in all recipes of some category folder at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` folder, for example), if you need to use a sub-category use `--category-folder-name/subfolder`
+- `make x.--category-directory-name` - Any recipe target (x) can be run in all recipes of some category directory at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` directory, for example), if you need to use a sub-category use `--category-directory-name/subdirectory`

 All recipe targets also support multiple recipe entries by separating each recipe name with a comma. for example: `make f.recipe1,recipe2` will download the sources of `recipe1` and `recipe2`